pallavii28/Web-Development/README.md

 # Web-Development
+Here I'm going to add all essentials for web development :)
 ### HTML:-
 HTML is used as a standard language for any website design.
 It acts as a static skeleton to a web application.
 It’s a well-standardized system.
 ### CSS:-